daithioc95/MS2/README.md

 - Events

 #### Phase 2
 The second phase will be added at a later stage due to time and content capacity.
 As the company is yet to give any tours, there is a lack of content for the Gallery section.
+There is a rource capacity issue with fullfilling the content for the History section.
 - History
 - Gallery

 ### Structure Plane
-- Primary Color: The primary color for the website will be a light blue as the pages welcome images include naturist elements such as the sky, water and clouds and this blue has an aestectica;ly pleasing relationship with the websites images.
+- Primary Color: The primary color for the website will be a light blue as the websites welcome images include naturist elements such as the sky, water and clouds and this blue has an aestecticaly pleasing relationship with the websites images.
 - Navbar: The Navbar will be this primary color to set the theme throughout.
 - Header: This primary colour is used as the header font color throughout.
-- Background: The background will be plane white with a light blue for certain sections to match the navbar and other elements.
+- Background: The background will be white with a light blue for certain sections to match the navbar and other elements.
 - Font Awesome: Font Awesome Icons were used throughout the website to provide more information links.

 ### Skeleton Plane